[thumbnail target=”_self” src=”https://sumglobal.com/wp-content/uploads/2016/05/AngularKeycloakWildfly.png”]

 (function() { 'use strict'; angular.element(document).ready(function () { var keycloakAuth = new Keycloak('keycloak.json'); keycloakAuth.init({ onLoad: 'check-sso' }).success(function () { angular .module('cortex') .factory('Auth', function() { return keycloakAuth; }); angular.bootstrap(document, ["cortex"]); }).error(function () { window.location.reload(); }); }); angular .module('cortex') .run(['$rootScope', '$location', 'Auth', runBlock]); /** @ngInject */ function runBlock($rootScope, $location, Auth) { $rootScope.$on( "event:auth-loginRequired", function() { Auth.login(); }); } })(); |

-to the init function.
+notice that we are passing check-sso to the init function.
 This will redirect to the auth server to check to see if the user is already logged in.

 After logging in, our application will be able to make REST calls using bearer token authentication.
 In our angular application, we use interceptors to inject the bearer token into the headers as such: